Yellastro2/ImageGenAPI/replit.md

 # Overview

-A Flask-based web application that provides a REST API for generating images using OpenAI's DALL-E API.
-The application features a simple web interface with API documentation and a single endpoint that accepts text prompts and returns generated image URLs.
-Built with a minimalist architecture focusing on ease of use and integration.
+A Flask-based web application that provides a REST API for both image and text generation using OpenAI's APIs.
+The application features a simple web interface with comprehensive API documentation and two main endpoints: one for DALL-E image generation and another for GPT text generation.
+Built with a minimalist architecture focusing on ease of use and integration, with optional proxy support for OpenAI requests.

 # User Preferences